 Banner Life will cover any child with a $10,000 death benefit for just $55 annually when you add the children's rider to your adult life insurance policy.
 The rider covers all children in your family, including stepchildren and adopted children, until age 25 (or until the insured reaches age 65).
 At that point, you'll have the option to convert to a permanent life plan.
 The children's rider is available in all states except New York.

 You can get a term life insurance quote online with Banner Life, or you can contact an agent by phone.
 The cost of the children's rider stays the same regardless of the insured's health.

 Banner Life was founded in 1949.
-The company isn’t rated by J.D.
-Power, and there aren’t many customer service reviews available online.
-However, the provider has had very few complaints in the last few years, well below the average for a company of its size, according to the NAIC.
+The company isn't rated by J.D.
+Power, and there aren't many customer service reviews available online.
+However, they've had very few complaints in the last few years—well below the average for a company of its size, according to the NAIC.
 Banner Life also has an A+ financial strength rating with AM Best.